 Eligible Household

 The medical expense deduction is permitted only for households in which the head, spouse, or cohead is at least 62 or a person with disabilities.
 The PHA will verify that the family meets the definition of an elderly or disabled family provided in the Eligibility chapter, and as described in Chapter 7 (7-IV.A) of this plan.

 Qualified Expenses

 To be eligible for the medical expenses deduction, the costs must qualify as medical expenses.
 See Chapter 6 (6-II.D.) for the PHA's policy on what counts as a medical expense.

 Unreimbursed Expenses

 To be eligible for the medical expenses deduction, the costs must not be reimbursed by another source.

-Homes for Good Policy

 The family will be required to certify that the medical expenses are not paid or reimbursed to the family from any source.
 If expenses are verified through a third party, the third party must certify that the expenses are not paid or reimbursed from any other source.

 Expenses Incurred in Past Years

-Homes for Good Policy

-When anticipated costs are related to on-going payment of medical bills incurred in past years, Homes for Good will verify:
+When anticipated costs are related to on-going payment of medical bills incurred in past years, the PHA will verify:

 The anticipated repayment schedule

 The amounts paid in the past, and

 Whether the amounts to be repaid have been deducted from the family's annual income in past years

 7-IV.C.
 DISABILITY ASSISTANCE EXPENSES

 Policies related to disability assistance expenses are found in 6-II.E.
 The amount of the deduction will be verified following the standard verification procedures described in Part I.

 Amount of Expense

 Attendant Care

-Homes for Good Policy

-Homes for Good will accept written third-party documents provided by the family.
+The PHA will accept written third-party documents provided by the family.

-If family-provided documents are not available, Homes for Good will provide a thirdparty verification form directly to the care provider requesting the needed information.
+If family-provided documents are not available, the PHA will provide a third-party verification form directly to the care provider requesting the needed information.

 Expenses for attendant care will be verified through:

 Written third-party documents provided by the family, such as receipts or cancelled checks.

 Third-party verification form signed by the provider, if family-provided documents are not available.

 If third-party verification is not possible, written family certification as to costs anticipated to be incurred for the upcoming 12 months.

+Auxiliary Apparatus

-Auxiliary Apparatus Homes for Good Policy Expenses for auxiliary apparatus will be verified through:
+Expenses for auxiliary apparatus will be verified through:

 Written third-party documents provided by the family, such as billing statements for purchase of auxiliary apparatus, or other evidence of monthly payments or total payments that will be due for the apparatus during the upcoming 12 months.

 Third-party verification form signed by the provider, if family-provided documents are not available.

 If third-party or document review is not possible, written family certification of estimated apparatus costs for the upcoming 12 months.

 In addition, the PHA must verify that: